The Ultimate Hiring Guide

 According to Lever, 72% of hiring managers think they’re providing clear job descriptions while only 36% of candidates agree.
 Some job descriptions are an attempt to be too clever and come off as disingenuous to the potential applicant.
 Other job descriptions are so generic and impersonal, potential candidates aren’t able to envision themselves working for you.
 Here are some tips to help your job description stand out:

-Read These Job Descriptions for More Information About Marketing, Creative & Digital Roles!
+Read These Job Descriptions for More Information About the Typical Roles We Fill!

-Find out what each of these marketing, creative and digital roles entail.
-As a bonus, we've included a downloadable job description template + essential bullet points for each position!
+Find out what each of these roles entail.
+As a bonus, we’ve included a downloadable job description template + essential bullet points for each position!

 - Account Based Marketing Manager